nuclearWinters/lerna-monorepo/README.md

 To make websockets work you need to create a replica set in mongo:

-Run in a mongodb command line:
+Connect to mongodb and run in a mongodb command line:

 ```
 rs.initiate(